TP-Link Archer C7 (AC1750) Review

 5 GHz.
 Throughput

 Next, we moved on to the medium distance tests.
 The Archer again delivered a relatively subpar performance, averaging throughput speed of 192 Mbits/s in the line-of-sight tests and 166 Mbits/s in the obstructed version.
 Finally, we conducted the long distance test, with about 70' and multiple walls separating the router from the test computer.
-The 5 GHz. band isn't really meant for this kind of distance, so the performance of all the routers plummeted, as shown below.
+The 5 GHz. band isn't really meant for this kind of distance, so the performance of all the routers plummeted.

 The Archer finished in the lower half of the pack, but it still outperformed the Linksys AC1900, the D-Link, and the Nighthawk AC1750.

 For our final metric, responsible for the remaining 15% of the overall score, we evaluated and judged the range of each router.
-To do this, we attempted to play a 5-minute long YouTube video in 720p on our test computer at various distances from the router, recording at what point the video began to experience interruptions.
+To do this, we attempted to play a 5-minute YouTube video in 720p at varying distances from the router, recording at what point the video began to experience interruptions.
 The Archer delivered another uninspiring performance, meriting a 4 out of 10 for its lackluster range.
 The following chart shows how this compares to the rest of the products in the pack.

 The Archer had an effective range of about 141' in our test, putting it towards the back of the pack, about 73' less than the top scorer.